joseph-xylon/sherlockbench-client-standardized-dv/README.md

 - An account and API key for whichever LLM provider you want to use
 - A computer to install Python and PostgreSQL on.
 Postgres is how it stores analytics for each run

+General instructions follow.
+Alternatively you may watch this video for Ubuntu instructions: [Installing SherlockBench Client](https://youtu.be/qNIXQTtuFYs).

 Checkout this code.

 Install these: